googleapis/google-cloud-ruby/google-cloud-core/README.md

 This library is currently supported on Ruby 2.0+.

-However, Ruby 2.3 or later is strongly recommended, as earlier releases are or are nearing end-of-life.
-After June 1, 2018, Google will provide official support only for Ruby versions that are considered current and supported by Ruby-core (that is, Ruby versions that are either in normal maintenance or in security maintenance).
+However, Ruby 2.3 or later is strongly recommended, as earlier releases have reached or are nearing end-of-life.
+After June 1, 2018, Google will provide official support only for Ruby versions that are considered current and supported by Ruby Core (that is, Ruby versions that are either in normal maintenance or in security maintenance).
 See https://www.ruby-lang.org/en/downloads/branches/ for further details.

 ## Versioning